jonbartlett/portable-dev-box/database-dev/README.md

 ### Installation

 * Download IBM Data Server Runtime Client from [here](http://www-01.ibm.com/support/docview.wss?uid=swg21385217).
 You may or may not have to sign up for an IBM account to be able to download.
-Select the Linux 32bit version "IBM Data Server Runtime Client (Windows 32-bit AMD and Intel x86)".
+Select the Linux 64bit version "IBM Data Server Runtime Client (Linux AMD64 and Intel EM64T)".
-* Place downloaded file ```ibm_data_server_runtime_client_linuxia32_v10.5.tar.gz``` in your Vagrant directory.
+* Place downloaded file ```ibm_data_server_runtime_client_linuxx64_v11.1.tar.gz``` in your Vagrant directory.
 * [Provision](../README.markdown) Vagrant instance.

 Provisioning steps are detailed in ```bootstrap-db.sh```.
 You may want to run these manually.

 Currently the install is performed non-root as user vagrant.
 This results in the DB2 client being installed into ```~/sqllib```.
 Whilst this works, further investigation is to be performed to install as root in ```/opt/ibm``` as originally intended.

-*NB: at the time of writing the current version of the IBM Data Server Driver Package was 10.5*

 ### Usage